filip-szczepankiewicz/fwf_seq_resources/README.md

 ### Getting the sequence
 **Siemens:** Request the FWF sequence from Markus Nilsson at Lund University (markus.nilsson@med.lu.se).
 Please provide information about the intended hardware and intended use case.
 Please check the [list of compiled variants](/Siemens/readme.md) to see if the sequence is available for your system.
 In special cases we may compile the sequence for other versions.

-**Philips, GE and United Imaging:** Contact your local vendor representative, and request the FWF sequence.
+**Philips, GE and United Imaging:** Contact your vendor representative, and request the FWF sequence.
 <br/><br/>

 ### Installing the sequence